abelmcelroy/mtg-calculator/README.md

   maxComplexity?: number, // default: 30,000 — a threshold that when crossed causes the algorithm to fallback on a statistical simulation.
 If set to 0, will never fallback on simulations upToTurn?: number, // default: card CMC — how long the list of calculations should be simulationOptions?: {
-    iterations?: number // how many iterations of simulation should be done when complexity threshold is crossed };
+    iterations?: number // default: 10,000 - how many iterations of the simulation should be done when complexity threshold is crossed
+  };
 }